 In this webinar, theory and practice of HDX-MS is discussed in conjunction with the topics of pharmaceutical industry.

 Yoshitomo Hamuro, Senior Scientist, SGS Life Science Services

 Dr. Hamuro, senior scientist at SGS life sciences and adjunct professor at Penn, is a world leader in HDX-MS. He was previously senior director at ExSAR and led the HDX-MS activities for 10+ years.

-Supported by Thermo Fisher Scientific
+Supported by Thermo Fisher Scientific and SGS Life Sciences

 Thermo Fisher Scientific Inc. is the world leader in serving science, with revenues of more than $20 billion and approximately 65,000 employees globally.
 Our mission is to enable our customers to make the world healthier, cleaner and safer.
 We help our customers accelerate life sciences research, solve complex analytical challenges, improve patient diagnostics, deliver medicines to market and increase laboratory productivity.
 Through our premier brands – Thermo Scientific, Applied Biosystems, Invitrogen, Fisher Scientific and Unity Lab Services – we offer an unmatched combination of innovative technologies, purchasing convenience and comprehensive services.
 Click here to find out more.

 SGS Life Sciences is a leading contract service organisation providing analytical development, biologics characterisation, biosafety and quality control testing.
 Operating a wholly-owned network of of 20 laboratories in 11 countries, SGS delivers complete lifecycle solutions for pharmaceutical, biologics, and medical device manufacturers.
 Our services include: analytical chemistry, microbiology, stability studies, bioanalysis, extractables/leachables, virology and protein analysis.